athomasq/athomasq.github.io/navigation/about.md

 * [Talks and seminars](https://abrahamthomas.info/talks/)
 * [My guide to visiting Japan](https://abrahamthomas.gumroad.com/l/wwrni)

-🧭 Here are some aphorisms I try to live by:
+🧭 Here are some things I believe:
 * Almost every skill is a muscle and can be exercised.
 * Changing your mind based on new data is a superpower.
     - (Most people don't ever change their minds)